sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 skip forward to the Touchstone List.
 But if they do want to continue, add in the next layer of rules before jumping back into the action.

- * Tell the players how the Speed / Wealth / Pack rules work.
+ * Give them each their 2 Slot Cards.
- * Give them each 6 S/W/P tokens.
+ * Tell the players how the Slot Card rules work.
- * The characters do not get to put any tokens in Wealth or Pack, as they were just prisoners
+ * The characters do not get any Pack cards, as they were just prisoners
- * Any character still wearing their elaborate costume should get a card entitled "Costume", and one token should be put on the card
+ * Any character still wearing their elaborate costume should get a card entitled "Costume".
+This is an item, so it should be put on a item slot.
- * If the characters have any significant items during their adventure so far, make a card for that and if the item is heavy or unwieldy, put a token on it
+ * If the characters have aquired any significant items during their adventure so far, make a card for that and if the item is heavy or unwieldy, put it on an item slot.

 ### Sarrukan's Chamber 3rd PC variant - The imprisoned guard